marcoMiglio02/IntroPARCO-2024-H2_Marco_Miglioranza/README.md

 ## Overview

-This project is a continuation of the previous Project [LINK] and implements and optimizes matrix operations, such as matrix transposition and symmetry verification by using Message Passing Interface (MPI).
+This project is a continuation of the previous [Project](https://github.com/marcoMiglio02/IntroPARCO-2024-H1_Marco_Miglioranza) and implements and optimizes matrix operations, such as matrix transposition and symmetry verification by using Message Passing Interface (MPI).
 It evaluates and compares the efficiency of MPI-based parallelization with OpenMP and sequential methods.

 ---